 I love the idea of varied fruit skewers with watermelon thrown in there.

 Watermelon on its own is refreshing, but how about in ice form?
 This sparkling watermelon lime slushie from Marisa Moore looks simple and delicious.

-How about as a salsa, to use as toppings on tacos and sandwiches?
-This fish taco recipe with watermelon salsa comes from Jeanne Reilly and I’m totally in love with the colors.
+A similar fish taco recipe with watermelon salsa comes from Jeanne Reilly and I’m totally in love with the colors.